rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ## 4. Configuring the ratpac-two Environment with RATDB via Macros

-The RAT Database (RATDB) is a cornerstone of ratpac-two's flexibility, serving as a centralized repository for all parameters that define the simulated experiment using JSON like structure.
+The RAT Database (RATDB) is a cornerstone of ratpac-two's flexibility, serving as a centralized repository for all parameters that define the simulated experiment using JSON-like structure.
 This includes detailed descriptions of detector geometry, material properties, optical parameters (like refractive indices, absorption lengths, Rayleigh scattering lengths), PMT characteristics (quantum efficiency, transit time spread), electronics and DAQ settings, and even fundamental physics constants.
 The ability for analysis code to trivially access the same detector geometry and physics parameters used in the detailed simulation is a key design feature facilitated by RATDB.
 This comprehensive parameterization is crucial for achieving "As Microphysical as Reasonably Achievable" (AMARA) simulations.